When to see an allergist who serves the St. Charles, IL area

 - You have eczema – patches of skin that are extremely dry and itchy, red, or scaly.

 The Advanced Allergy & Asthma Associates/Food Allergy Center of Illinois is a practice committed to results through personalized care.
 Their team treats patients from St. Charles, Geneva, and surrounding cities.
-Dr. Askenazi, and Dr. Hahn look forward to meeting you.
+Dr. Askenazi and the staff are looking forward to meeting you.
 Contact them at (847) 888-8802 to experience the finest in allergy treatments.Back to Patient Education Page